 If it just stopped, this would be effectively consigning everyone at that moment to oblivion.
 Why would you help that happen?
 Here’s why I wouldn’t help A:

 If A’s death consigned everyone else to oblivion, I would do my best to keep him alive, not to kill him.
 I’d lock him up and put him in a coma.
+(He’d become the Red King in Alice Through the Looking Glass.)
 Even if that meant being defeated by the aliens, at least there’s a chance against them.
 But there’s no chance once he dies.

-Yet, if time continues on, that would be equally as odd.
+Yet, if time continues on, that would be equally complicated for one’s motivation.
 Consider the situation just after B has shot A. B now knows two things:

 1. A is gone back to some past time with the knowledge of these events.
 B is not gone back.
 Instead, B is still stuck in this course of events.